cloudmesh-community/hid-sp18-523/project-report/report.md

 Cloud technology utilized will be Microsoft Azure, AWS, it has been implemented at Local machine and Docker.
-We have acquired the dataset from Kaggle and read the data dictionary details on different websites which includes below describes attributes.
+We have acquired Bigmart dataset from Kaggle.
-We have 14204 instances and 13 attributes in the dataset, which will be spitted into Training and Test Data set.
-This dataset is available on public websites
+We have 14204 instances and 13 attributes in dataset, which will be spitted into Training and Test Data set.
+This dataset has following attributes
-BigMart Dataset, With this dataset, we will predict the sale price of various products based on the learning of historical data in the datasets using different algorithm.
-The dataset has various data with respect to

 * Item Fat Content
 * Item Identifier